 What is The Function of Urinary Tract?

 Your urinary tract is responsible for separating excretory material from the water you consume that becomes urine and then storing it in your bladder.
-Your kidneys process and make urine which is then sent through tubes called ureter into bladder.
+Your kidneys process and make urine which is then sent through tubes called a ureter into the bladder.

-Your bladder is a pouch kind of organ that stores urine until you are ready to relieve yourself which is done through an opening which is called urethra.
+The bladder is a pouch kind of organ that stores urine until you are ready to relieve yourself which is done through an opening which is called urethra.

 The infection can be in any part of your urinary tract and can hinder its normal activity.
 These infections are more common in lower part of the urinary tract i.e. urethra and bladder than in upper part i.e. kidney and ureters.
 Generally, infections in upper urinary tract are more painful than lower tract.